elchead/blog/content/about.md

 ---
 title: About
-updated: 2023-10-14
+updated: 2024-09-28
 ---

 # Me in 2 minutes

-This is about me and my interests.
-I hope it can help to trigger interesting conversations :)
+This is about my background and interests.
+I hope it can help trigger interesting conversations :)

 ## Location